Mahadevan2005/Rock-Paper-Scissor-Game/README.md

 ## 🎮 How to Play?
 -- Choose Rock, Paper, or Scissors by clicking on the respective button.
---The computer randomly selects one of the three choices.
+-- The computer randomly selects one of the three choices.
 -- The winner is determined based on the following rules:
       -- Rock beats Scissors (Rock wins 🏆)
       -- Scissors beats Paper (Scissors wins ✂️)